-The aggregate recession model probability estimate for 12/1/2014 was 0.0%, which was unchanged from last month's revised estimate of 0.0%.
+The aggregate recession model probability estimate for 12/01/2015 increased from 0.1% in October to 0.7% in November 2015.
 According to the model, the probability that the U.S. is currently in a recession continues to be extremely remote.

 Aggregate Peak-Trough Probability Estimate

 The peak-trough model forecasts are different from the recession model.
 The peak-trough models estimate the probability of the S&P 500 being between the peak and trough associated with an NBER recession.
 The S&P 500 typically peaks before recessions begin and bottoms out before recessions end.
 As a result, it is far more difficult for the peak-trough model to fit this data and the model forecasts have larger errors than the recession model.

 The Trader Edge aggregate peak-trough model equals the weighted-average of nine different models: the probit and logit models based on the diffusion index, the probit and logit models based on the recession slack index, and five neural network models.

 The aggregate peak-trough model estimates from 1/1/2006 to 12/01/2015 are depicted in Figure 4 below, which uses the same format as Figure 3, except that the shaded regions represent the periods between the peaks and troughs associated with NBER recessions.